Content warning, highlight the hidden text between the lines:

 * * * * *

 Alicia had one stop before the Party Girl compound: Sportstravaganza.
 Of the many sporting goods stores inexplicably dotted throughout Beaver, it was the only one she avoided.
-They committed too much to the theme.
+They were far too committed to their theme.
 She didn't have to drive far, since Sportstravaganza deemed it necessary to have three locations within twenty miles of each other.
 She parked the car and walked on crutches through the automatic sliding doors painted like a soccer goal and into the shop.
 Store, really.
 Megastore, if she was honest.

 Alicia hobbled across artificial turf floors past the other, lesser sports to the hockey section in the back.
 She picked up a puck, turned it over, and squeezed it like a melon.
 There we go.

 The main eventer made her way to checkout lane 6, took her spot at the starting line, and placed her single item on the conveyor, or "treadmill," in the Sportstravaganza parlance.
-The "equipment manager" zapped the shrink-wrapped black plastic disc with his scanner thing shaped like a squirt bottle. "$2.28."
+The "equipment manager" zapped the shrink-wrapped puck with his scanner thing shaped like a squirt bottle.

 Alicia reached for her purse.
 Where was it?
 "Um."